 Colostrum is also rich in proline-rich polypeptides, otherwise known as PRPs.
-These appear to help regulate the immune system in infants and maintain a balance within their body .
+These appear to help regulate the immune system in infants and maintain a balance within their bodies .

-Due to this, PRPs are able to reduce inflammation.
+Due to this, PRPs can reduce inflammation.
 This puts less pressure on the immune system, allowing these cells to function better against dangers.

 One of the more critical benefits of Colostrum would be the fact that it seems to be extremely useful when it comes to gut health.
-Since these fluids allow the cells to bind tightly together, Colostrum may be able to prevent things such as inflammation or as gastrointestinal distress.
+Since these fluids allow the cells to bind tightly together, Colostrum may be able to prevent things such as inflammation or gastrointestinal distress.

 The milk itself also contains a ton of probiotics.
 So basically, it is a microbiome of its own.
 This makes a lot of sense if you consider what milk is for.
 It is explicitly designed to help a young baby grow quickly and effectively.
 Milk provides all of the nutrients, growth factors, and probiotics that a baby needs to thrive.

 Metabolism is also affected by the use of Colostrum.
-For instance, there have been studies done on mice to see what this can do with people who had insulin resistance.
+For instance, studies have been done on mice to see what this can do with people who had insulin resistance.
 At the end of the study, the mice that got the treatment had fewer factors that could lead to liver damage and insulin resistance .

 If these are the benefits that are seen in full-grown adults, just imagine what it must be like for infants who consume it from their mothers.
 These benefits are not only helpful for growing newborns but actually vital for them as well.